SachinSAgrawal/YOURLS-Device-Details/README.md

 # Device Details

-A plugin to display information about each click, based on Tacoded's IP Click Details.
+A plugin to display information about each click, based on Tacoded's IP Click Details. <br>
-Requires Your Own URL Shortener [(YOURLS)](https://yourls.org) `v1.9.2` and above.
+Requires Your Own URL Shortener ([YOURLS](https://yourls.org)) `v1.9.2` and above.

 ## Usage

-This plugin makes use of WhichBrowser's Parser to display information about the click, including IP, user-agent, device, browser, location, and time.
+This plugin uses WhichBrowser's Parser to display IP, user-agent, device, browser, location, and time.

 ![screenshot](screenshot.png)